-NOTE E - GRANTS RECEIVABLE
+NOTE E - GRANT RECEIVABLE

-PLF has a multi-year grant due in three years which has been reduced by the discounted present value of the grants in accordance with accounting principals generally accepted in the United States of America.
-Present value discount rate of 2.5% was applied against the long term portion of the grants receivable for the year ended December 31, 2021.
-Expected receipts from grants due are as follows for the year ended December 31, 2021:
+PLF has a multi-year grant due in two years which has been reduced by the discounted present value of the grant in accordance with accounting principals generally accepted in the United States of America.
+The present value discount rate of 2.5% was applied against the long term portion of the grant receivable for the years ended December 31, 2022 and 2021.
+Expected receipts from grant due are as follows: